Of Dogs and Men: Production

-Filming took place at Kibbutz Nir Oz only weeks after the 7 October Hamas-led attack on Israel.
+Filming took place at Kibbutz Nir Oz only weeks after the October 7 attacks.
 The kibbutz was the scene of the Nir Oz attack on October 7, where an estimated 180 out of 400 residents died or taken as hostages to the Gaza Strip.
 Kibbutz survivors were also filmed for the project and speak directly to the camera.
 The dialogue in the film is mostly improvised and there was no set construction.

 Release

 It premiered at the 81st Venice International Film Festival on 5 September 2024 in the Orizzonti section.
 Artists For Palestine Italia launched an unsuccessful petition campaign to pull Israeli films, including Of Dogs and Men and Amos Gitai's Why War, from the festival.
 Producer, Alexander Rodnyansky criticised the petition as "misguided and shortsighted".
 Rodnyansky added that the film did not have prior screenings and that "No one who signed the petition has watched the film, Of Dogs And Men is anything but a piece of war propaganda or a call for vengeance."
 He thanked the festival's director, Alberto Barbera who, "instead of shying away from controversial and even explosive issues, chose to embrace them and make the festival a place where all points of view are represented and respected."
 Barbera told Deadline Hollywood: "The films that were asked to be withdrawn by the 300 filmmakers are not anti-Palestinian films in any way, quite the opposite…"

 It was also part of the lineup of the New York Jewish Film Festival, where it was screened on 23 January 2025.

 It will also screen at the Woodstock Film Festival on 17 October 2025.